 In this team of two with backgrounds in business consulting and professional education, I collaborated on all aspects of the overall concept, the value proposition and business model, contributing my experience in conceptualizing and realizing an education program and platform.

-Personalized education will be the next big thing.
-Most education programs still follow a standard curriculum.
-Many eLearning platforms are coming up now, yet few attempt to offer a comprehensive education.
+I believe, in the future, we will see more personalized education.
 The question is how to combine standardized and individual training modules in different formats to make sure certain learning objectives are achieved and to allow for an individual learner’s journey.
 And, of course, how to organize and calculate this in a feasible and viable way.

 The result: A verified business model and a concept for a personalized education program